braintree/braintree-web-drop-in/jsdoc/Home.md

 For Apple Pay, users will click the Apple Pay button.
 After successful completion, the payment method can be requested.
 Use [events](Dropin.html#on) to know when the authentication flow has been completed and the payment method can be requested.

 More details about Apple Pay can be found in the Braintree [developer docs](https://developers.braintreepayments.com/guides/apple-pay/overview).

+<a id="accepting-google-pay"></a>
+### Accepting Google Pay
+For Google Pay, users will click the Google Pay button.
+After successful completion, the payment method can be requested.
+Use [events](Dropin.html#on) to know when the authentication flow has been completed and the payment method can be requested.

+More details about Google Pay can be found in the Braintree [developer docs](https://developers.braintreepayments.com/guides/google-pay/overview).

 <a id="localization"></a>
 ### Localization